scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with misfortune.
-They must make a willpower save against your spellcasting.
-On fail, the creature adds a bad die to all saving throws for the next day.
-If you critical they add a terrible die instead.
-The curse can be removed through _Cleanse_.
+Make a spellcasting roll against the creatures willpower save.
+On success the creature is cursed, adding a bad die to all saving throws, or a terrible die on a critical.
+This curse can be removed through _Cleanse_ as if it was a normal condition.

 You may target an additional person for every level above 1st.